Youri-Nonclercq/blogdown.source/content/home/hero.md

 Youri Nonclercq
 <br>
-<small>I like science, nature and I study biology at the University of Mons
+<small>I like science, nature and I study biology at the University of Mons.
 </small>
 <br><br>